 According to the United Health Foundation's America's Health Rankings, Minnesota was the healthiest state in the nation from 2003 to 2006.
-The state's rankings dropped for a few years, rose to 3rd place for 2012 and 2013, and fell to 6th for 2014.
-The Rankings report identified a high prevalence of binge drinking, high incidence of pertussis, and low per capita public health funding as concerns.
-One highlighted strength of the state is the low rate of drug deaths, although they increased by 15% between 2013 and 2014.
+The state's rankings dropped for a few years, rose to 3rd place for 2012 and 2013, and fell to 6th for 2014, where it remained in 2017.
+The report identified a high prevalence of excessive drinking as a major concern.